Buteo jamaicensis

 Most fall migrants are detected during Oct, with later records concentrated in the Missouri River Valley (see Winter).

-Winter: Very few overwinter in Nebraska; much larger numbers winter in eastern Kansas and northwestern Missouri.
-There are only three mid-winter (4 Jan- 26 Feb) records in the Nebraska Missouri River Valley for Jan-Feb: 7 Jan 2021 Douglas Co, 17 Jan 2022 Washington Co, and 27 Jan 2011 Douglas Co.
+Winter: Very few overwinter in Nebraska; larger numbers winter in eastern Kansas and northwestern Missouri.
+There are only three mid-winter (4 Jan- 23 Feb) records: 7 Jan 2021 Douglas Co, 17 Jan 2022 Washington Co, and 27 Jan 2011 Douglas Co.

 Red-tailed (Northern Red-tailed) Hawk